PharaohTools/ptconfigure/README.md

 To install devhelper cli on your machine do the following.
 If you already have php5 and git installed skip line 1:

-line 1: apt-get php5 git
+apt-get php5 git

+git clone https://github.com/phpengine/devhelper && sudo devhelper/install-silent

+or...

-line 2: git clone https://github.com/phpengine/devhelper && sudo devhelper/install
+git clone https://github.com/phpengine/devhelper && sudo devhelper/install
+(if you want to choose the install location)

 ... that's it, now the devhelper command should be available at the command line for you.